-Links to upcoming broadband discussion groups and archived sessions where MN and national broadband leaders share insights and tips to transform communities.
+Links to upcoming Broadband Lunch Bunch discussion sessions and archived sessions where MN and national broadband leaders share insights and tips to transform communities.

 Blandin Community Broadband Program webinars and discussion groups are designed to provide rural Minnesota leaders with information and resources they can use to help transform their communities into tech savvy places to live, work and visit.
 Communities serious about attracting new businesses, entrepreneurs, young people, and tourists must consider technology and Internet access as an essential amenity for community economic growth and vibrancy.

 |Blandin Broadband Lunch Bunch|

 |A virtual series for 2021, Blandin Broadband Lunch Bunch will take place the second and fourth Wednesdays of the month from noon-1:00 pm.
 Click here to view upcoming topics and report-outs from recent sessions on the Blandin on Broadband blog.

 Meetings will alternate between Broadband Infrastructure and Digital Use and Equity.
 The idea is to get colleagues in a shared space, introduce a topic, and talk.
 We may include some experts to get the ball rolling.

 |4th Wednesdays||Digital Use and Equity – register here|

 Webinars are recorded and archived on the Blandin on Broadband blog (with the exception of Lunch Bunch).
 Click the links below to access the webinars.

 During the summer of 2020, weekly roundtable discussions were held on a variety of broadband-related topics with the goal of increasing the ability of local broadband leaders to solve their local broadband puzzle.
 Participants were invited to ask questions, promote broadband partnership opportunities, share positive experiences, and express frustrations.
 Host Bill Coleman had topics in mind, but participants could steer the conversation and initiate conversation around other topics.